Residency

 Mexico offers one of Latin America’s most straightforward residency systems, ideal for retirees, digital nomads, and entrepreneurs.

-The Temporary Resident Visa can be obtained by showing sufficient monthly income or savings, typically around $2,600 per month or $43,000 in the bank.
+The Temporary Resident Visa can be obtained by showing sufficient monthly income or savings, typically around $4,400 per month or equivalent savings.
 After four years, applicants can transition to permanent residency.

 While Mexico doesn’t have an official “digital nomad” visa, remote workers often qualify under the same financial proof.
-With its cultural diversity, strong infrastructure, and proximity to the U.S., Mexico stands out as an accessible and affordable relocation hub.
+With its cultural diversity, strong infrastructure, and proximity to the U.S., Mexico is an accessible, affordable relocation hub.

-Costa Rica is a long-time favorite among expats for its safety, nature, and welcoming policies.
+Costa Rica is a long-time favourite among expats because of its safety, nature, and welcoming policies.

 The Pensionado Visa only requires a $1,000 monthly lifetime pension, while the Rentista Visa suits freelancers or business owners willing to deposit $60,000 in a local bank.
 The Digital Nomad Visa, launched in 2022, targets remote professionals earning at least $3,000 per month.

-Combined with territorial taxation and affordable healthcare, Costa Rica offers a relaxed path to residency and a high quality of life surrounded by natural beauty.
+Combined with territorial taxation and affordable healthcare, Costa Rica offers a relaxed path to residency and a high quality of life.

 Paraguay stands out for its fast and affordable path to permanent residency.